tamtakoe/oi.file/README.md

 * Image upload via xhr and iframe (for older browsers)
 * Files data are embedded into a model, but can be read separately
 * Files are uploaded using POST method, each request per file
+* For AngularJS 1.2+, but there is `oi.file.old.js` for old versions

 [Demo](http://tamtakoe.ru/uploader/), [sandbox](http://plnkr.co/edit/HKbvgle4zqfqCKcpLJDi?p=preview)